raymondbutcher/pretf/docs/api/projects.md

 By default, Pretf looks for `*.tf.py` and `*.tfvars.py` files and creates matching `*.tf.json` and `*.tfvars.json` files respectively.
 For example, a file named `iam.tf.py` would create `iam.tf.json`, and `terraform.tfvars.py` would create `terraform.tfvars.json`.

-These files must contain a `terraform` function.
+These files must contain a `pretf_blocks()` function.
 This function must accept a single argument `var` which provides access to Terraform variables.
-This function must be a generator that yields only `tf` objects and/or dictionaries representing Terraform blocks.
+This function must be a generator that yields only blocks and/or dictionaries representing Terraform blocks.

 Example: